-In February 2018, the FASB issued ASU 2018-02, Income Statement - Reporting Comprehensive Income (Topic 220): Reclassification of Certain Tax Effects from Accumulated Other Comprehensive Income.
-This new standard provides financial statement preparers with an option to reclassify stranded tax effects within Accumulated Other Comprehensive Income to retained earnings in each period in which the effect of the change in the U.S. federal corporate income tax rate in the Tax Cuts and Jobs Act is recorded.
-ASU 2018-02 will be effective for the Company beginning January 1, 2019, with early adoption permitted.
-Adoption of ASU 2018-02 is not expected to have a significant impact in the Company's consolidated financial statements and disclosures.
+In February 2018, the FASB issued Accounting Standards Update, or ASU, 2018-02, Income Statement-Reporting Comprehensive Income (Topic 220): Reclassification of Certain Tax Effects from Accumulated Other Comprehensive Income, which provides financial statement preparers with an option to reclassify stranded tax effects within accumulated other comprehensive income or loss to retained earnings or accumulated deficit in each period in which the effect of the change in the U.S. federal corporate income tax rate in the Tax Cuts and Jobs Act is recorded.
+Our adoption of this standard on January 1, 2019 did not have a material impact on our condensed consolidated financial statements and disclosures.